-&lt;sup>3 A distribution utility may provide data for a standard 24 months or life of the account, whichever is less, as part of its Customer Contact Information Set.
+&lt;sup>18 A distribution utility may provide data for a standard 24 months or life of the account, whichever is less, as part of its Customer Contact Information Set.

-- D. Charges for Customer Data.
+- Whether the customer's commodity service is currently provided by the utility; - Rate service class and subclass or rider, by account and by meter, where applicable; - 8.
+Date of gas profile; and, - 9.
+Weather normalization forecast of the customer's gas consumption for the most recent 12 months or life of the account, whichever is less, and the factors used to develop the forecast. - D. Charges for Customer Data.
 No distribution utility or DSP shall impose charges upon DER suppliers for provision of the information described in this Section through EDI. - E. Unauthorized Information Release.
 A DER supplier, its employees, agents, and designees, is prohibited from selling, disclosing or providing any customer information obtained from a distribution utility or DSP, in accordance with this Section, to others, including their affiliates, unless such sale, disclosure or provision is required to facilitate or maintain service to the customer or is specifically authorized by the customer or required by legal authority.
 If such authorization is requested from the customer, the DER supplier shall, prior to authorization, describe to the customer the information it intends to release and the recipient of the information. - F. NIST Cybersecurity Framework.
 DER suppliers that obtain customer information from the distribution utility or DSP must have processes and procedures in place regarding cybersecurity consistent with the National Institute of Standards and Technology Cybersecurity Framework. - G. Data Security.
 DER suppliers that obtain customer information from the distribution utility or DSP must comply with any data security requirements imposed by that utility or by Commission rules on ESCOs and/or any data security requirements associated with EDI eligibility.